Hastings Russell, 12th Duke of Bedford: Pre-war activity

-Russell was active in politics for much of his life.
+Tavistock was active in politics for much of his life.
 In his youth he flirted with socialism and even communism but soon abandoned these in favour of Social Credit, establishing his own National Credit Association to promote the ideology.
 He addressed the membership of the New Party about Social Credit but the scheme was not taken up by Sir Oswald Mosley's group.
-Russell was also a leading figure in the Economic Reform Club.
-Russell also frequently visited the Canadian province of Alberta where the Social Credit party led by a fundamentalist Protestant William "Bible Bill" Aberhart had won the 1935 election.
+Tavistock was also a leading figure in the Economic Reform Club.
+Tavistock also frequently visited the Canadian province of Alberta where the Social Credit party led by a fundamentalist Protestant William "Bible Bill" Aberhart had won the 1935 election.
 However, Aberhart was unable to execute the Social Credit platform as the Dominion government used its disallowance power under the British North America Act to block Aberhart's proposed radical changes.
-The way that the Social Credit government of Alberta failed to carry out its program was understood by Russell not as due to the BNA act, but rather to a supposed conspiracy to impoverish the masses.
+The way that the Social Credit government of Alberta failed to carry out its program was understood by Tavistock not as due to the BNA act, but rather to a supposed conspiracy to impoverish the masses.
 He admired the growing fascist movements in Europe and wrote in the New English Weekly in support of the Anschluss in 1938.
 In a series of letters to the editor of New English Weekly, he wrote that he was considering cancelling his subscription because of its criticism of the Nazi regime.
 In one letter dated 7 April 1938 he wrote: "Hitler is supported with enthusiasm by large sections of the population because he gave German youth faith and hope in the future, restored their self-respect, and did much to reduce unemployment".
 He wrote that there was "little evidence that he [Hitler] would engage in an aggressive war with a non-German nation", and criticised the Chamberlain government for its rearmament program.